majawasielewska/Acute-Toxicity-Classification/README.md

 # Acute-Toxicity-Classification

-The dataset used in project was dataset extracted from a large collection of research studies conducted in 2021 (https://www.sciencedirect.com/science/article/pii/S014765132031575X).
+The dataset used in project was extracted from a large collection of research studies conducted in 2021 (https://www.sciencedirect.com/science/article/pii/S014765132031575X).

 The file "Dataset-Daphniamagna.xlsx" contains the extracted dataset on which I based the analysis.